“Woe to you, scribes and Pharisees, hypocrites, because you devour widows’ houses even while for a pretense you make long prayers….” (Matthew 23:14)

 I must not use wealthy members of my church in order to promote myself.

-Pastor, you are either a servant or you are not.
+Pastors are either servants or they are not.

 If you are a servant, rein in the ego and nail the need for recognition and advancement to the cross.